The Ultimate Tea Cake

 - 150g (¾ cup) sliced glace cherries

-- Cream butter, rind and sugar with an electric mixer, until light and fluffy.
-Add egg yolks, beat until combined.
+- Cream the butter, rind and sugar with an electric mixer, until light and fluffy.
+Add the egg yolks, beat until combined.

 - Stir in half the sifted flour with half orange juice, then stir in the remaining flour and orange juice.

 - Beat the egg whites in a small bowl until soft peaks form then gently fold into cake mixture.
 Bake at 360°F (180°C) for about an hour, until golden or until a skewer inserted in the middle comes out clean.
 Stand for five minutes before cooling on a wire rack.

 - For cup measures: spoon the flour into the cup, heaping it up over the top, then slide a knife across the top to level off the extra.
 Be careful not to shake or tap the cup to settle down the flour or you will have more than you need.
 I use a 240ml American cup.